rixiobarrios/test7podplugin/README.md

 }
 ```

-- Step 17 - Open mta.yaml file and replace <DMC_HOST1> with the host name where POD is located
+- Step 18 - Open mta.yaml file and replace <DMC_HOST1> with the host name where POD is located
 e.g. dmc-az-cons-training.test.execution.eu20.dmc.cloud.sap

-- Step 18 - Right-click the mta.yaml file and choose Build MTA Project
+- Step 19 - Right-click the mta.yaml file and choose Build MTA Project

-- Step 19 - The mta_archives folder is created by the Build command
+- Step 20 - The mta_archives folder is created by the Build command

-- Step 20 - A mtar file inside mta_archives folder is created by the Build command
+- Step 21 - A mtar file inside mta_archives folder is created by the Build command
 e.g. ExampleViewPluginsMTA_0.0.1.mtar

-- Step 21 - The node_modules folder is created with all required dependencies
+- Step 22 - The node_modules folder is created with all required dependencies

-- Step 22 - Right-click on the generated mtar file and choose Deploy MTA Archive
+- Step 23 - Right-click on the generated mtar file and choose Deploy MTA Archive
 e.g. ExampleViewPluginsMTA_0.0.1.mtar

-- Step 23 - After deployment is done, your application should be available in your Cloud Foundry space
+- Step 24 - After deployment is done, your application should be available in your Cloud Foundry space

-- Step 24 - The deployment will generate a link for your live plugin: Application "sapdmc-viewplugin" started and available at "digital-manufacturing-cloud-internal-tenants-dmc-az-###########.######.eu20.hana.ondemand.com"
+- Step 25 - The deployment will generate a link for your live plugin: Application "sapdmc-viewplugin" started and available at "digital-manufacturing-cloud-internal-tenants-dmc-az-###########.######.eu20.hana.ondemand.com"

-- Step 25 - To access your application, go to your space in the SAP Cloud Platform cockpit and select Applications from the side menu
+- Step 26 - To access your application, go to your space in the SAP Cloud Platform cockpit and select Applications from the side menu
 e.g. Digital Manufacturing Cloud Internal Tenants/DMC-AZ-CONSULTING-TRAINING/DMC_DEV/sapdmc-viewplugin

-- Step 26 -

 - Step 27 - Application will be available under the Application Routes as a link
 e.g. https://digital-manufacturing-cloud-internal-tenants-dmc-az-con3d7b0ede.cfapps.eu20.hana.ondemand.com